-Spring means warmer weather and shedding clothes, but you don't have to panic at the thought of getting back into a workout routine if you've slacked off.
+Don't panic at the thought of getting back into a workout routine if you've been slacking off for a while.
 Start anew with these trainer tips for getting back into a healthy routine.

 It's common sense: The thing about living healthfully is that a lot of it is just common sense, says celebrity trainer Harley Pasternak.
 When you can make a few healthy changes, do it.
 It doesn't take much thought to know that moving around burns more calories than sitting all day or that you can get your exercise for the day by walking to the store instead of driving.

 Every little bit counts: Harley also says that remembering this can help you make the common-sense decision.
 Instead of thinking of exercise as a daunting, boring task, think of your goals in smaller increments.
 Every step you walk or healthy food choice helps you to your goal.

 Don't overdo it: Going all out after not exercising for a while can take its toll on your mind as well as your body.
 To prevent injury and a discouraged feeling, start small and work your way up slowly when you're ready.
 "Take it slowly; bite off sizable aspects of your fitness routine that you can complete; don't underdo but don't overdo," celebrity trainer Gunnar Peterson tells us.
 "Overdoing it is going to kill it.
 You can't overhaul your entire fitness and health regimen in one day."